 Naturally, we hope you’re expecting to get a little money back rather than write a big fat check, but either way there’s a good chance you can save significantly on tax-preparation fees by doing your taxes on the Web.
 Thanks to a good-old fashioned battle for market share, you can get state-of-the-art software assistance and electronic filing of both your federal and state return this year for less than $10 — possibly even for free.

 One important warning needs to be stated up front: DO NOT WAIT until the last minute to attempt to calculate and file your taxes on the Web!
 Frankly, you’ve already waited longer than you should.
 Did you ever try to send an electronic greeting card on Valentine’s Day?
 Or download the trailer for “Star Wars: Episode One” on the first day it was available?
 The crowds on the tax Web sites next weekend will make the most mobbed post office look like Siberian tundra.
-Sites were already showing signs of the strain on the penultimate tax-preparing weekend — so try to pick a time mid-week when most people will be watching
+Sites were already showing signs of the strain on the penultimate tax-preparing weekend — so try to pick a time mid-week when most people will be watching The Sopranos or sleeping.

 This year, only about one percent of taxpayers will file their taxes using a Web-based program, but that’s still about 1.25 million people, and it’s significantly more than did it last year.
 The vast majority of these online Web filers will be using either Intuit’s

-TurboTax for the Web
+TurboTax for the Web or

 H&R Block.
 You may recall H&R Block from the days when tax preparers actually had offices where you schlepped a carton full of personal records and handed them over to some guy in a white, short-sleeved shirt.